THE TWO JOAQUIN CARRILLOS

 Bear Flagger Henry Beeson, however, wrote the PD to state the flag was indeed raised the first day.
 (His letter, transcribed below, only also appeared in a small regional magazine and may be of interest to genealogists and local historians.)
 Beeson died in 1914, making him the last survivor of the Bear Flag Party.
 He made his final public appearance in 1908, raising a facsimile of the Bear Flag from the facsimile flag pole, and yes, there was a postcard of the occasion.

 The flagpole bonafides and flag-raising date are not the only bits of misinformation about the Bear Flag Revolt.
 Aside from the 1906 Santa Rosa earthquake, I have not explored another story where every book, article, and web page seems to have so many mistakes.
-(An accurate, but basic history of the Bear Flag Revolt can be found at the bearflagmuseum.org web site.)
-For example, the artist who painted the original flag, William L. Todd, is always mentioned as being a relative to Mary Todd (Mrs. Abraham) Lincoln, but he’s identified as a nephew in some places and others as a cousin (he was a first cousin and her same age).
+An accurate, but basic history of the Bear Flag Revolt can be found at the bearflagmuseum.org web site.
+(That website is now a gambling portal – 2024) For example, the artist who painted the original flag, William L. Todd, is always mentioned as being a relative to Mary Todd (Mrs. Abraham) Lincoln, but he’s identified as a nephew in some places and others as a cousin (he was a first cousin and her same age).
 In the semi-official “Story of the Bear Flag” written in 1911 when it was designated as the official state flag, our own hometown historian Tom Gregory went further and claimed Mr. Todd’s middle name was “Lincoln,” which would have shown his parents to be prescient – the future president was only nine years old when little William L. was born.

 Gregory’s entire account is enjoyable reading as long as you keep in mind that it is roughly equal parts well-known fact and humorous bullshit.
 While it’s true later commentators said that Todd’s original flag included a poor silhouette painting of a Grizzly Bear that more resembled a Brown Bear or a pig, Tom Gregory took that many steps further and made up comic dialog he placed during the event: “…the curious town-people who looked, laughed and said it was ‘el porcino’ and an English sailor present voiced in his natal vernacular that idea when he said that it was ‘nothing so like a bloomin’ red ‘og.'”